tommygorham/c-array-methods/README.md

-# cpp-array-methods
+# c-array-methods
-based off a similar java assignment given in my undergraduate years, rewritten in c++
+Using C++ to manipulate a C-style array in a variety of ways.

+Probably useful for things like Leetcode or HackerRank.